-For chemistry, Jacques Dubochet, Joachim Frank and Richard Henderson received a Nobel Prize on 4th October 2017 for their work in developing cryo-electron microscopy (cryo-EM); while Jacques Dubochet was born in Switzerland and Joachim Frank is German, Richard Henderson originates from Edinburgh, and is the 15th Nobel laureate to work at the Medical Research Council (MRC) Laboratory of Molecular Biology in Cambridge.
+For chemistry, Jacques Dubochet, Joachim Frank and Richard Henderson received a Nobel Prize on 4th October 2017 for their work in developing cryo-electron microscopy (cryo-EM).
+Jacques Dubochet was born in Switzerland and Joachim Frank is German.
+Richard Henderson originates from Edinburgh, and is the 15th Nobel laureate to work at the Medical Research Council (MRC) Laboratory of Molecular Biology in Cambridge.

-During the same decade Frank, now based at Columbia University in New York City, and colleagues developed image-processing software to generate 3D molecular structures from the output of the electron microscope.
-In the early 1980s Dubochet, now an honorary professor at the University of Lausanne in Switzerland, and colleagues established a method of flash-freezing protein solutions using liquid ethane, preventing water soluble biomolecules from drying out in the vacuum of an electron microscope, and allowing them to retain their shape during imaging.
+During the same decade, Frank, now based at Columbia University in New York City, and colleagues developed image-processing software.
+This software could generate 3D molecular structures from the output of the electron microscope.
+In the early 1980s Dubochet, now an honorary professor at the University of Lausanne in Switzerland, and colleagues established a method of flash-freezing protein solutions using liquid ethane.
+Furthermore, this method prevent water soluble biomolecules from drying out in the vacuum of an electron microscope.
+Hence, allowing molecules to retain their shape during imaging.

 Cryo-EM vs X-ray crystallography